-What is Private Mortgage Insurance (PMI)?If you’ve ever shopped for a mortgage, you’ve probably heard of PMI, or private mortgage insurance.
+What is PMI?If you’ve ever shopped for a mortgage, you’ve probably heard of PMI, or private mortgage insurance.
 But like many mortgage shoppers, you may be unfamiliar with exactly what it is and when it applies.
+PMI Calculator helps you learn more.

 What is Mortgage Insurance?